Aligorith/emulsion/README.md

  * Hotkeys to rotate the image in 90-degree steps

  * Ability to rate (or "favourite") the images

- * Indicator of the number of images in the current folder, and/or what that folder is

  * Ability to crop + straighten the image, and/or save the resulting image to disk (with/without overwriting the original)